.NET Framework

-In April 2019, Microsoft released .NET Framework 4.8, the last version of the framework as a proprietary offering.
+In April 2019, Microsoft released .NET Framework 4.8, the last major version of the framework as a proprietary offering, followed by .NET Framework 4.8.1 in August 2022.
 Only monthly security and reliability bug fixes to that version have been released since then.
 No further changes to that version are planned.
+The .NET Framework will continue to be included with future releases of Windows and continue to receive security updates, with no plans to remove it as of July 2025.

 History

-Microsoft began developing .NET Framework in the late 1990s, originally under the name of Next Generation Windows Services (NGWS), as part of the .NET strategy.
+Microsoft began developing .NET Framework in the late 1990s, originally under the name of Next Generation Windows Services (NGWS), as part of the Microsoft .NET strategy.
 By early 2000, the first beta versions of .NET 1.0 were released.

-In August 2000, Microsoft, and Intel worked to standardize Common Language Infrastructure (CLI) and C#.
-By December 2001, both were ratified Ecma International (ECMA) standards.
+In August 2000, Microsoft and Intel worked to standardize Common Language Infrastructure (CLI) and C#.
+By December 2001, both were ratified by ECMA standards.
 International Organization for Standardization (ISO) followed in April 2003.
 The current version of ISO standards are ISO/IEC 23271:2012 and ISO/IEC 23270:2006.

 While Microsoft and their partners hold patents for CLI and C#, ECMA and ISO require that all patents essential to implementation be made available under "reasonable and non-discriminatory terms".
 The firms agreed to meet these terms, and to make the patents available royalty-free.
 However, this did not apply to the part of the .NET Framework not covered by ECMA-ISO standards, which included Windows Forms, ADO.NET, and ASP.NET.
 Patents that Microsoft holds in these areas may have deterred non-Microsoft implementations of the full framework.

+Windows Vista is the first client version of Windows that integrated the .NET Framework.

 On October 3, 2007, Microsoft announced that the source code for .NET Framework 3.5 libraries was to become available under the Microsoft Reference Source License (Ms-RSL).
 The source code repository became available online on January 16, 2008, and included BCL, ASP.NET, ADO.NET, Windows Forms, WPF, and XML.
 Scott Guthrie of Microsoft promised that LINQ, WCF, and WF libraries were being added.

 The .NET Compact Framework and .NET Micro Framework variants of the .NET Framework provided support for other Microsoft platforms such as Windows Mobile, Windows CE and other resource-constrained embedded devices.
 Silverlight provided support for web browsers via plug-ins.